dpjanes/iotdb-homestar/README.md

 ## What is it

-HomeStar is a little server you can run on your home computer, Raspberry Pi,
+HomeStar is powerful home automation software written in Node.JS.
-Intel Edison, BeagleBone Black, &c to automate your home.
+You can run it on your home computer, Raspberry Pi, Intel Edison, BeagleBone Black, &c.

 Ideal early users have Belkin WeMo, Philips Hue,
 LIFX, but theoretically it'll run with anything.